WarrenUhrich/lighthouse-labs-data-fetching-and-other-side-effects/README.md

 ## Running These Examples

 How to run the examples.

-If port 3000 is open for React to latch onto, visit [http://localhost:3000](http://localhost:3000).
+If port 3000 is open for React to latch onto, visit [http://localhost:3000](http://localhost:3000) to see the **React application**.

-Back-end endpoints are located at:
+Back-end endpoints for the **Express application** are located at:

 * Locations: [http://localhost:5000/api/locations](http://localhost:5000/api/locations)
 * Students: [http://localhost:5000/api/students](http://localhost:5000/api/students)

+To get these up and running, see the following terminal instructions.

 ```
 # Pure function example(s):
 node ./pure-functions.js

-# Front-end Examples:
+# Front-end example(s):
 cd ./react-app
 npm install
 npm run start

-# Back-end example:
+# Back-end example(s):
 cd ./server-app
 npm install
 node express_server.js